What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 - Higher education entrance qualification, e.g. baccalaureate

-- Higher education degrees (documents and certificates)
+- Higher education degrees (documents, certificates, and transcripts of records)

 - Certificate of study progress or certificate of exmatriculation of your previous degree programmes